|

 Dozens of K-pop groups make their debut each year and only a few, typically those managed by major labels, become popular.

-So it's still too early to say if 1Verse will go on to resonate with audiences.
 But Hyuk has big dreams, hoping that it might be possible one day for his fellow North Koreans to listen to his songs.

 With human rights activists often sending leaflets and USBs containing K-culture content via balloons and bottles towards the North, this may prove to be less of a pipe dream than it sounds, though Hyuk also has his worries.